 Photo by Richard Lord

-will fund 16 new research centers across the globe,
+16 new research centers across the globe, including a

 The GEOHealth projects cover a wide range of topics that build on existing strengths within the consortia and tackle local priority health needs.
 The planning grants will allow partners to conduct needs and opportunities assessments, prepare for policy-relevant research and training, and foster partnerships that can be sustained through the program's next phase.
 The multidisciplinary centers will lead collaborative research and training in fields such as epidemiology, biostatistics, genetics, environmental science, industrial hygiene, systems science, toxicology, behavioral science and implementation science.